 The ‘Less Discriminatory Alternatives’ Option

-Even if an employer is able to show in a criminal record exclusion case that the reason for the exclusion was job related and consistent with business necessity, an aggrieved employee could still prevail.
-In order to do so, he or she would have to successfully argue that there were less discriminatory alternatives to the employment practice the employer chose, but that the employer refused apply those alternatives.
+Even if an employer is able to show in a criminal record exclusion case that the reason for the exclusion was job-related and consistent with business necessity, an aggrieved employee could still prevail.
+In order to do so, he or she would have to successfully argue that there were less discriminatory alternatives to the employment practice the employer chose, but that the employer refused to apply those alternatives and allowed their criminal record or misdemeanors to prevent employment.

 For example, in the earlier hypothetical in which the employer excluded the African American worker with the criminal record, the employer might have offered that the actual reason for exclusion was due to the fact that the desired position involved a small degree of money handling.
 In this case, the employee could have argued that there were less discriminatory actions than exclusion which the employer could have and should have taken such as allowing the worker to fill the position without handling money.